simon-ami/win-cli-mcp-server/README.md

 2. ./config.json in current directory
 3. ~/.win-cli-mcp/config.json in user's home directory

-If no configuration file is found, the server will use a default (restricted) configuration.
+If no configuration file is found, the server will use a default (restricted) configuration:

 ### Default Configuration

-If no configuration file is found, the server uses the following default settings:
+**Note**: The default configuration is designed to be restrictive and secure.
+Find more details on each setting in the [Configuration Settings](#configuration-settings) section.

 ```json
 {